zeroluck/docs/sources/admin-guide/getting-started/index.md

 [View the Gluu Server deployment guide](../deployment/index.md)

 #### Deployment Models:
-**Community Edition:** You can find deployment instructions for a single instance of the Gluu Server by following one of the links above for your preferred operating system.
-All single server deployments of the Gluu Server can be deployed in production with an unlimited number of users for free.
+**Community Edition:** All single server deployments of the Gluu Server can be deployed in production with an unlimited number of users for free.
 Community support is available on our [public forum](http://support.gluu.org), or you can purchase [Basic Support](http://gluu.org/pricing) to open private tickets and enlist security and support consultations with Gluu engineers.

-**Enterprise Edition:** Development of our new cluster packages are ongoing.
-The packages are now ready for deployments in the wild.
-While development is finished, we recommend getting familiar with a [single server deployment](../deployment/index.md).
-Gluu Clusters will require a commercial license for environments that have more than one location.
+**Enterprise Edition:** Gluu Enterprise Edition promises scalability, reliability and a fail-over mechanism through its innovative design implemented using Docker.
+The cluster server can also call a DOS service, like DOSarrest, enabling protection from distributed denial of service attacks.
+Enteprise Edition introduces additional operational complexities.
+We recommend getting familiar with [Community Edition](../deployment/index.md) before making the lead to Enterprise Edition.

-We anticipate three license offerings:
+The Gluu Server Cluster is divided into two packages identified as "master" and "consumer".
+The "master" package is offered free and the "consumer" package requires a commercial license.
+We currently have three Enterprise Edition license offerings:

 1. **A la carte:** This license will enable you to run a cluster of Gluu Servers consisting of two locations--for example, let's say you have one